 The Board of Directors of the Company presently consists of nine members.
 The directors are classified into three groups.
 One class of directors is elected at each year's Annual Meeting for a three-year term and to continue in office until their successors are elected and qualified.
-The following three persons are the nominees of the Board to be elected for such three-year term at the Annual Meeting to be held on May 27, 1999: Mr. Herbert H. Champlin, Mrs. Martha W. Griffin and Dr. Ronald H. White.
+The following three persons are the nominees of the Board to be elected for such three-year term at the Annual Meeting to be held on May 18, 2000: Mr. William E. Durrett, Mr. H.L.
+Hembree, III and Mr. Steven E. Moore.
 Each of these individuals is currently a director of the Company whose term as a director is scheduled to expire at the Annual Meeting.
+Each director serves according to the Company's retirement policy for directors.
+Under the policy, directors are to retire upon completion of their term after reaching age 70.

 The enclosed proxy, unless otherwise specified, will be voted in favor of the election as directors of the previously listed three nominees.
 The Board of Directors does not know of any nominee who will be unable to serve, but if any of them should be unable to serve, the proxy holder may vote for a substitute nominee.
-No nominee or director owns more than .08% of any class of voting securities of the Company.
+No nominee or director owns more than .09% of any class of voting securities of the Company.